ArchieMucharla/KMP-Search-Benchmark/README.md

 # Written Report

-Our written report can be found in the `documents/` directory in `report.md`.
+Our written report can be found in the `documents/` directory in `final_report.pdf`.

 # Presentation